 So, what do you do when the bad things from your past are suddenly present again in the here and now?

 First, know that this is completely normal, and then find someone with whom you can talk and sort it all out.
 It may be that a conversation or two with a friend will help you get back on solid footing, or it may be something that you want to work through with a counselor or other trained professional.
-The Counseling Center is a terrific place to turn, and either Pr.
-Jim or I would be happy to be a listening ear.
+The Counseling Center is a terrific place to turn, and either of the university pastors would be happy to be a listening ear.

 The important thing to remember is that you are not alone.
 There are lots of people here to help you.